alan-turing-institute/i_newspaper_rods/README.md

 ---

-## Analysing humanities data using Cray Urika-GX
+## Analysing humanities data using Cray Urika-GX and British Library Newspapers

 The "epcc-sparkrods" branch contains a version of the code that has been updated and extended by Rosa Filgueira and Mike Jackson of [EPCC](https://www.epcc.ed.ac.uk) in their role as members of the [Research Engineering Group](https://www.turing.ac.uk/research/research-engineering) of the [The Alan Turing Institute](https://www.turing.ac.uk).